Football at the 2009 East Asian Games

 The football tournament at the 2009 East Asian Games was held from 2 December 2009 to 13 December 2009.
-Hosts Hong Kong defeated Japan 4–2 in a penalty shoot-out in the final after a 1–1 draw to win their first-ever international title, while South Korea beat North Korea with the same score to finish third.
+Host Hong Kong defeated Japan 4–2 in a penalty shoot-out in the final after a 1–1 draw to win their first-ever international title, while South Korea beat North Korea with the same score to finish third.

 Venues

 All group stage matches were held at Siu Sai Wan Sports Ground.
 The semi-finals, third place play-off and final were held at Hong Kong Stadium.

 Calendar

 A total of 6 teams took part in the tournament.
 Group stage matches commenced on 2 December 2009, three days before the opening ceremony.
 The teams were divided into two groups each consisting of three teams for a round-robin group stage.
 The top two teams in each pool would advance to a four-team single-elimination bracket.

 Squads

 Each team submitted a squad of 23 players, including three goalkeepers.
 At previous tournaments, the age limit was set at 23 with three overage players allowed.
 However, restrictions were lifted in 2009.

 The South Korean team was selected from the semi-professional Korea National League, while China PR and Japan sent U-20 teams.
 Hong Kong sent their U-23 team, with the exception of four players who were above 23.